UNIST-LOFT/SimAPR/SimAPR/README.md

   Seeds for our experiments are in [experiments/README.md](experiments/README.md).\
   Seed should be unsigned integer and lower than 2^32 (requirement from NumPy).
   Default seed is an initial value from Python and NumPy.

+* `--skip-valid`: Skip validating passing tests before applying patch. (optional, default: false)

+  In default, SimAPR runs all passing tests before applying patch to prune failed passing tests.

+* `--params <parameters>`: Change default parameters. (optional, default: default parameters)

+  Parameters are `key=value` pairs, and seperated by semicolon (`;`).\
+  Here are the list of parameters:
+  * ALPHA_INCREASE: Increase factor for alpha for beta-distribution. (default: 1)
+  * BETA_INCREASE: Increase factor for beta for beta-distribution. (default: 0)
+  * ALPHA_INIT: Initial value of alpha for beta-distribution. (default: 2)
+  * BETA_INIT: Initial value of beta for beta-distribution. (default: 2)
+  * EPSILON_A and EPSILON_B: parameter for sigmoid function forepsilon-greedy algorithm. (default: 10 and 3)

+* `--no-exp-alpha`: Increase alpha value of beta-distribution linearly instead of exponentially. (optional, default: false)

+  Only effects for `guided` mode.

+* `--no-pass-test`: Do not run passing tests. (optional, default: false)

+  Do not run passing tests and do not decide the patch is valid or not.

+* `--seapr-mode <seapr layer>`: Specify the layer that SeAPR is applied. (optional, default: function)

+  Apply SeAPR to specified layer.\
+  Should be one of `file`, `function`, `line`, `type`.\
+  Default for SimAPR or `SeAPR` is `function`.

+* `--top-fl <top fl>`: Finish if the top n locations by FL are tried. (optional, default: infinite)

+  Finish SimAPR if the top n locations are tried.\
+  For example, if `--top-fl 10` is specified, SimAPR will terminate if all patch candidates in the top 10 locations are tried.\

 * `--ignore-compile-error`: Do not update result for non-compilable patch candidates. (optional, default: false)